gkjohnson/three-mesh-bvh/README.md

 intersectsTriangle( tri : Triangle ) : Boolean
 ```

+Returns true if intersecting with the provided triangle.

 ### .closestPointToPoint

 ```js
 closestPointToPoint( point : Vector3, target = null : Vector3 ) : Number
 ```

+Returns the distance to the provided point.
+Sets `target` to the closest point on the surface of the box if provided.

 ### .distanceToPoint